-- on the future date upon which they were scheduled to be paid as of the date of origination of the Main Street loan, or - upon the occurrence of an event that automatically triggers mandatory prepayments under a contract for indebtedness that the Eligible Borrower executed prior to the date of origination of a Main Street loan, except that any such prepayments triggered by the incurrence of new debt can only be paid: - o if such prepayments are de minimis, or - \circ $\;$ under the MSPLF at the time of origination of an MSPLF Loan.
+- on the future date upon which they were scheduled to be paid as of April 24, 2020, or - upon the occurrence of an event that automatically triggers mandatory prepayments under a contract for indebtedness that the Eligible Borrower executed prior to April 24, 2020, except that any such prepayments triggered by the incurrence of new debt can only be paid: - o if such prepayments are de minimis, or - under the MSPLF at the time of origination of an MSPLF Loan.

-For the avoidance of doubt, under the Program, Eligible Borrowers may continue to pay, and Eligible Lenders may request that Eligible Borrowers pay, interest or principal payments on outstanding debt on (or after) the payment due date, provided that the payment due date was scheduled prior to the date of origination of a Main Street loan.
+For the avoidance of doubt, under the Program, Eligible Borrowers may continue to pay, and Eligible Lenders may request that Eligible Borrowers pay, interest or principal payments on outstanding debt on (or after) the payment due date, provided that the payment due date was scheduled prior to April 24, 2020.
 Eligible Borrowers may not pay, and Eligible Lenders may not request that Eligible Borrowers pay, interest or principal payments on such debt ahead of schedule during the life of the Program loan, unless required by a mandatory prepayment clause as specifically permitted above.